hashgraph/hedera-mirror-node/README.md

 ### Database URL as environment parameter

+Added version numbering to the database to make upgrades easier.
+The `t_version` table contains the current version of the database.
+The upgrade scripts only apply changes that pertain to the current version of the database and update it when complete.

+### Database URL as environment parameter

 Added columns to t_entities to record expiry time, autorenew period, keys and proxy account.

 ### Database URL as environment parameter